VimsecAu/kb/m365/baselines/aad.md

 2. Under **Collaboration restrictions**, select **Allow invitations only to the specified domains (most restrictive)**.

-3. Select **Target domains** and enter the names of the external domains authorized by the agency for guest user access.
+3. Select **Target domains** and enter the names of the external domains authorized by the company for guest user access.

 4. Click **Save**.